11 Dropbox Alternatives to Securely Store Your Files in the Cloud

-- Price for Paid Plans: Paid plans start at just $5 per month for up to 1 TB
+- Price for paid plans: Paid plans start at $8 a month for up to 2 TB of storage.

 While casual users might be unfamiliar with SugarSync, it’s a pretty well-known name in the cloud storage industry.
 One nice thing about SugarSync is that it lets you easily back up all of your files with their original folder structure.
 No need to change anything around!

 Other differentiating features include the ability to choose specific folders to sync across devices and detailed folder permissions.

 Of course, SugarSync also has all of the essentials like desktop and mobile apps.
 The only downside?
 No free plan.